gersonfs/chrome-headless-test/README.md

 # chrome-headless-test

 General chrome headless testings.
-Hot to use promises and others.
+How to use promises and others.